 The University's disciplinary process includes a prompt, fair, and impartial initial investigation, and final resolution process.
-In all instances, the process will be conducted in a manner that is consistent with the institution's policy and that is transparent to the accuser and the accused.
+In all instances, the process will be conducted in a manner that is consistent with the institution's policy and that is transparent to the complainant and the respondent.
 Usually, the resolution of domestic violence, dating violence, sexual assault and stalking complaints are completed within the timeframe specified in each policy the institution maintains.
-However, each procedure allows for extensions of timeframes for good cause with written notice to the accuser and the accused of the delay and the reason for the delay.
-University officials involved in the investigation or adjudication of domestic violence, dating violence, sexual assault and stalking complaints are trained annually by the TSUS Office of General Counsel on the issues related to domestic violence, dating violence, sexual assault, and stalking as well as how to investigate and a hearing process that protects the safety of the victim and promotes accountability.
+However, each procedure allows for extensions of timeframes for good cause with written notice to the complainant and the respondent of the delay and the reason for the delay.
+University officials from the Offices of Title IX and Discrimination Resolution and Human Resources involved in the investigation or decisions on domestic violence, dating violence, sexual assault and stalking complaints are trained annually by the TSUS Office of General Counsel on the issues related to domestic violence, dating violence, sexual assault, and stalking and the requirements of the Texas State University System Sexual Misconduct Policy, including the investigation and hearing processes that protects the safety of the complainant and the rights of the involved parties and promotes accountability.
 Furthermore, each policy provides that:

 - a.
-The accuser and the accused will have timely notice for meetings at which the accuser or accused, or both, may be present; - b.
-The accuser, the accused and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary meeting and hearings; - c.
-The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the accuser or the accused; - d.
-The accuser and the accused will have the same opportunities to have others present during any institutional disciplinary proceeding.
-The accuser and the accused each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
-The University will not limit the choice of advisor or presence for either the accuser or the accused in any meeting or institutional disciplinary proceeding.
-Advisor refers to the person who may accompany the Party to any and all meetings, hearings, or proceedings and provides support, guidance, or advice to the Party.
+The complainant and the respondent will have timely notice for meetings at which the complainant or respondent, or both, may be present; - b.
+The complainant, the respondent and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary meeting and hearings; - c.
+The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the complainant or the respondent; - d.
+The complainant and the respondent will have the same opportunities to have others present during any institutional disciplinary proceeding.
+The complainant and the respondent each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
+The University will not limit the choice of advisor or presence for either the complainant or the respondent in any meeting or institutional disciplinary proceeding.
+Advisor refers to the person who may accompany the Party to any and all meetings, hearings, or proceedings and provides support, guidance, or advice to the

+Party.
 The Advisor may not directly participate in any meeting, hearing, or proceeding, except for the limited purpose of conducting oral cross-examination during a live hearing in a Title IX Sexual Harassment matter.
-The Advisor may not conduct oral cross examination during a hearing in a Non-Title IX Sexual Misconduct matter as defined in the TSUS Sexual Misconduct Policy. - e.
-The accuser and the accused will be notified simultaneously, in writing, of the any initial, interim, and final decision of any disciplinary proceeding; and f.
-Where an appeal is permitted under the applicable policy, the accuser and the accused will be notified simultaneously in writing, of the procedures for the accused and the victim to appeal the result of the institutional disciplinary proceeding.
-When an appeal is filed, the accuser and the accused will be notified simultaneously in writing of any change to the result prior to the time that it becomes final as well as of the result once the appeal is resolved.
+The Advisor may not conduct oral cross examination during a hearing in a Non-Title IX Sexual Misconduct matter as defined in the TSUS Sexual Misconduct Policy.

+- e.
+The complainant and the respondent will be notified simultaneously, in writing, of the any initial, interim, and final decision of any disciplinary proceeding; and - f.
+Where an appeal is permitted under the applicable policy, the complainant and the respondent will be notified simultaneously in writing, of the procedures for the respondent and the victim to appeal the result of the institutional disciplinary proceeding.
+When an appeal is filed, the complainant and the respondent will be notified simultaneously in writing of any change to the result prior to the time that it becomes final as well as of the result once the appeal is resolved.

-Whether or not criminal charges are filed, the University or a person may file a complaint under the following policies, depending upon the status of the accused (student or employee):
+Whether or not criminal charges are filed, the University or a person may file a complaint under the following policies, depending upon the status of the respondent (student or employee):